-Figure 7-24 - Pseudowire Capabilities List AVP
+Figure 7-21 - Pseudowire Capabilities List AVP

-The Pseudowire Capabilities List AVP indicates the capabilities of the CCAP-Core and RPD.
-There are multiple PW Types defined for an RPD and a CCAP-Core; refer to Table 7-6 for details.
+The Pseudowire Capabilities List AVP indicates the capabilities of the CCAP Core and RPD.
+There are two main PW types defined for an RPD and a CCAP Core; refer to Table 7-6 for details.
+DEPI also defines a set of pseudowire subtypes, which are communicated through a DEPI specific DEPI Pseudowire Subtype Capabilities List AVP.